OCHA-DAP/ocha-anticipy/docs/source/datasources/chirps.rst

     from aatoolbox import GeoBoundingBox
     geo_bounding_box = GeoBoundingBox.from_shape(admin0)

+You can then choose start and end date of the dataset to be considered in your analysis, by specifying both of them as `datetime.date` objects.
+Both parameters are optional: if not specified, the start and end date will be respectively set to 1981-1-1 and the most recent date for which the data is available on the server.

-Finally you can make use of the Chirps classes: two classes are available, one to retrieve daily data and one to retrieve monthly data.
+You can make use of the Chirps classes: two classes are available, one to retrieve daily data and one to retrieve monthly data.
 Daily data are available with two spatial resolutions (0.05 and 0.25 degrees), whereas monthly data can be obtained only with a 0.05-degree resolution.

-Moreover, when downloading the data, you can choose start and end date of the dataset to be downloaded, by specifying both of them as `datetime.date` objects.
-Both parameters are optional: if not specified, the start and end date will be respectively set to 1981-1-1 and the most recent date for which the data is available on the server.
 In the following example, monthly data ranging from February 2001 to March 2006 is downloaded.

 .. code-block:: python

     from aatoolbox import ChirpsMonthly

-    chirps_monthly = ChirpsMonthly(country_config=country_config,
-                                   geo_bounding_box=geo_bounding_box)

     start_date = datetime.date(year=2001, month=2, day=1)
     end_date = datetime.date(year=2006, month=3, day=31)

-    chirps_monthly.download(start_date=start_date, end_date=end_date)
+    chirps_monthly = ChirpsMonthly(
+        country_config=country_config,
+        geo_bounding_box=geo_bounding_box,
+        start_date=start_date,
+        end_date=end_date
+        )

+    chirps_monthly.download()

 Similarly, the code snippet below allows to download daily CHIRPS data with 0.25 degrees resolution and ranging from October 23, 2007 to the most recent